I'm not a superman, Pope Francis says

 Francis restated the Church's position that marriage is between a man and woman.
 But indicating a small opening, he said

-some states wanted to "justify civil unions" of various types in order to regularize economic issues such as property rights and health coverage.
+some states wanted to "justify civil unions" of various types in order to regularise economic issues such as property rights and health coverage.

 A worldwide survey of Catholics last year showed a deep divide between Church officials and the faithful on issues of sexual morality.
 Last month Francis urged a gathering of cardinals to be "intelligent, courageous and loving" in a debate on family-related issues.